zhai-haohao/Neonatal-Brain-Atlas-Review/Neonatal-Brain-Atlas/02_Spatiotemporal/README.md

 ## 💡 Practical Notes
 * **For Surface Atlases:** The **dHCP** project uses the MSM (Multimodal Surface Matching) framework, which is available as part of the **FSL** software library.
-* **For Volumetric 4D Atlases:** Most current research has moved to Deep Learning (Stage 5) to approximate the Kernel Regression process more efficiently (e.g., using Conditional GANs or INRs).
+* **For Volumetric 4D Atlases:** Most current research has moved to Deep Learning (Stage 5) to approximate the Kernel Regression process more efficiently.